-The topics to be financed by EIBURS are initiated by EIB Group employees and selected by a Committee composed of EIB experts.
-The selection of topics is followed by a public call for proposals posted on the EIB Institute’s website and simultaneously published in the Official Journal of the European Union.
+The topics to be financed by EIBURS are initiated by EIB Group staff and selected by a committee composed of EIB experts.
+The selection of topics is followed by a public call for proposals posted on the EIB Institute’s website and simultaneously widely communicated including in the Official Journal of the European Union.

 Who is eligible?